Bargain Travel Europe destinations on a Budget image

 One of London’s most haunted hotels is the five-star Langham opposite the BBC’s Broadcasting House.
 Its spectral residents include a silver-haired doctor who murdered his bride while on honeymoon, and a German officer who killed himself shortly before the outbreak of the First World War.
 Room 333 is said to be a haunted bedroom, as numerous BBC journalists attest.

-Ruthin Castle, now a hotel in Denbighshire, North Wales, has a resident Grey Lady, believed to be the wife of one of King Edward I’s lieutenants.
+Ruthin Castle Hotel in Denbighshire, North Wales, has a resident Grey Lady, believed to be the wife of one of King Edward the First's lieutenants.
 She murdered her husband’s mistress with an axe in a jealous rage and was later executed herself.
 The hotel is noted for its medieval-style banquets.

 Get tickets for London day trips, discount travel cards, and all BritRail passes here.